byzer-org/byzer-extension/README.md

-# mlsql-plugins
+# Byzer Extensions

-This project is a collection of plugins for MLSQL.
+This project is a collection of extensions for Byzer-lang.
 Please check every module in project for more detail.